ls1intum/.github/client/DESIGN.md

 - **Project context** should be displayed at the **top** of the sidebar.
 - Items in the sidebar should contain a **icon** and a **short text**
 - Sidebar should be **collapsible & expandable** via a **prominent chevron icon**.
+- On mobile devices:
+    - there should be a **sidebar icon or burger menu icon** on the far left of the header to expand the sidebar.
+    - the sidebar should be hidden by default.

 <details>
 <summary>Example</summary>